-Videoconferencing allows two-way voice and video connections over the Internet from videoconferencing-equipped conference rooms or using Web-based applications along with appropriately installed hardware.
+Videoconferencing allows two-way voice and video connections over the Internet from installed desktop applications and hardware.
 For more information be sure to read the minimum hardware and network requirements page.

-Virtual classrooms allow you, your fellow students, and faculty to meet simultaneously using a computer, webcam, microphone, and broadband Internet connection without the need to be in the same physical room.
-Many School of Nursing graduate and doctoral courses use these synchronous (real time) distance-accessible virtual classrooms, which also may be used with Canvas, the learning management system used at Indiana University.
+Virtual classrooms are classrooms on campus with the capability to connect to students at a distance.
+These virtual classrooms allow you, your fellow students, and faculty to meet simultaneously through the videoconferencing equipment in the classroom and your remote set-up.
+Many School of Nursing graduate and doctoral courses use these synchronous (same time) distance-accessible virtual classrooms along with Canvas, the learning management system used at Indiana University.

-- Any built-in or external USB webcam; Cisco TelePresence Precision HD USB camera is recomended for best quality video.
+- Video: Any built-in or external USB webcam; Cisco TelePresence Precision HD USB Camera is recomended for best quality video.

-- Any standard sound card (full duplex, 16-bit minimum); an analog or USB headset is recommended for best quality audio.
+- Audio: Any standard sound card (full duplex, 16-bit minimum).
+An analog or USB headset is recommended for best quality audio.

-Support is provided for virtual classroooms and web-based conferencing by Collaboration Technologies by phone 812-856-2020 or by email, email@example.com.
+Support is provided for virtual classroooms and videoconferencing by Collaboration Technologies by phone 812-856-2020 or by email, email@example.com.